 There will also be regular workshops where doctors will teach you about different diseases and techniques, such as Dengue fever or inserting an IV.

 Help out with a wide range of different cases at the City Health Office

 City Health Offices are government-run medical clinics that provide medical care to those who can’t afford more expensive private treatment.
-These centres offer a number of healthcare services, such as minor surgeries, maternity and child care, disease control, and family planning services.
+These centers offer a number of healthcare services, such as minor surgeries, maternity and child care, disease control, and family planning services.

 The health office runs outreach sessions in the wider community, which you’ll join.
 During these outreaches, you’ll sit in on medical consultations, and observe other services such as eye and dental checks.

 Work at a Rural Health Unit which provides care to impoverished communities